fbnlsr/my-website/src/en/about/index.md

 I'm a web developper with over **15 years of experience**, and I've been a freelancer since 2012.

 I work with Open Source CMS, HTML, CSS, TypeScript, PHP and MySQL.
-My clients are web agencies or companies of all sizes.
+My clients are web agencies and companies of all sizes.